Future of Theatre event

 Over the three days you will hear from a diverse range of theatre experts, including well-known names but also those who wouldn’t normally be in the spotlight.
 The conversations will address onstage and offstage topics across commercial, subsidised and not-for-profit theatre.
 Topic areas include

 - Community & Audience

 There will be opportunities to engage in conversation as well as access to key industry leaders, innovators and suppliers.

 You will be engaged, challenged and inspired by a varied programme featuring exclusive interviews, thought-provoking panel discussions and insightful presentations on the digital main stage.

 The Future of Theatre conference will take place online on Wednesday, June 16 to Friday, June 18, from 10am to 6pm daily.
-More details on the line-up and how to book tickets will be announced soon.
+More details on the line-up will be announced soon.

 What can I expect from this conference?